janosgyerik/hiring-tools/README.md

 ### Attracting good programmers

-To put it simply:
+If you cannot make good programmers come to you, there will be no good candidates to select from.
+This is a critical task for every hiring manager, and a task that should be largely within your control.

 1. Write a kick-ass job description.
-It has to look exciting.
+Make it exciting.
-   Ask another person to review it.
+   Ask at least two teammates to review it.
-   Ask another person to either suggest improvements or sign a document that says the job is perfect in his view.

 2. Include the Joel Test in the job posting if your score is 8 or more.
+   (Otherwise make a note to start making serious changes at your workplace.)

-3. Think about what makes your workplace great and fun and include it, for example:
+3. Think of everything that makes your workplace great and fun and include it, for example:
    - open-space / private offices
    - high-quality chairs
-   - bookshelf with relevant literature
+   - bookshelf with great books
-   - brown bag lunches
+   - brown bag lunches, lightning talks, hackathons
-   - nerfs

 ### Selecting good programmers